mercedesb/Notes/BlogIdeas.md

 - continuous integrtion vs continuous deployment
 - code comments
 - how to write a good unit test
+- why you should put all of your code in Git

 ##### Writing for work
 purpose of the blog